 Whether it is a new year, a new week, or a new day, each of us has a chance to begin again.
 In fact, we can begin again in each and every moment.

-This topic is so important that Good Catholic presented a (free) seven-day series on it.
-The series is called Nunc Coepi, which is Latin for “begin again.”
+This topic is so important that we offer you a free seven-day program on it.
+This program is called Nunc Coepi, which is Latin for “begin again.”
 Fr.
 Joseph Matlak presented some beautiful teaching on this topic in the series videos, while Peter Gohn wrote the accompanying articles.

 Most of us need a chance to build up our hope and tackle life with new zeal.
 Let the following words do just that.